Reuben Droughns

-Reuben Droughns (/ˈdroʊnz/; born August 21, 1978) is a retired American football running back.
-After playing college football at the University of Oregon, he was drafted by the Detroit Lions in the third round of the 2000 NFL Draft.

-During his nine years playing professional football, Droughns was also a member of the Miami Dolphins, Denver Broncos, Cleveland Browns, and New York Giants of the National Football League.
+Reuben Droughns (/ˈdroʊnz/; born August 21, 1978) is an American former professional football player who was a running back in the National Football League (NFL).
+After playing college football for the Oregon Ducks, he was selected by the Detroit Lions in the third round of the 2000 NFL draft.
+During his nine years playing professional football, Droughns was also a member of the Miami Dolphins, Denver Broncos, Cleveland Browns, and New York Giants of the National Football League (NFL).
 He earned a Super Bowl ring with the Giants in their Super Bowl XLII victory against the New England Patriots.

-Following his playing career, Droughns worked as an assistant coach for the Serbian team Vukovi Beograd, the two-time champions of the Central European Football League from 2010-2013.
+Following his playing career, Droughns worked as an assistant coach for the Serbian team Vukovi Beograd, the two-time champions of the Central European Football League (CEFL) from 2010 to 2013.

-Early years
+Early life

 Born in Chicago, Droughns moved from the Midwest to Orange County, California where he attended Anaheim High School (Anaheim, California) and was a student and a letterman in football and wrestling.
 In football, he rushed for 49 touchdowns and 4,915 yards, which ranked as the second-most yards gained in Orange County high school football history when he ended his prep career.
 He was voted All-Orange County and All-CIF twice and All-Orange League three times, including Back of the Year honors as a senior.
 Droughns was also an accomplished wrestler, winning the CIF-Southern Section title in 1996 (Division I - 189 pounds) during his senior year.